aliahmedaspose/Aspose.Slides-Documentation/java/plugins/aspose-slides-java-for-php/presentation-content/powerpoint-charts/chart-worksheet-formulas/_index.md

 ## **About Chart Spreadsheet Formula in Presentation**
-**Chart spreadsheet** (or chart worksheet) in presentation is the data source of the $chart-> Chart spreadsheet contains data, which are represented on the chart in a graphic way.
+**Chart spreadsheet** (or chart worksheet) in presentation is the data source of the chart.
+Chart spreadsheet contains data, which are represented on the chart in a graphic way.
 When you create a chart in PowerPoint, the worksheet associated with this chart is automatically created too.
 Chart worksheet is created for all types of charts: line chart, bar chart, sunburst chart, pie chart, etc. To see chart spreadsheet in PowerPoint you should double-click on the chart:

 ![todo:image_alt_text]($chart-worksheet-formulas_1.png)